ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa6-draft/index.md

 things to think about:

 - Should an n-gram span across sentences?
+- Should an n-gram span across comma boundaries?
 - Should capitalization distinguish words or n-grams?
 - Should words with apostrophes be considered words or not?